maryragheb/SQL-Quidditch-Database/README.md

 # SQL-Quidditch-Database
-The Continued History of Quidditch at Hogwarts
+# The Continued History of Quidditch at Hogwarts
-Mary Ragheb, Katherine Nikolov, Luke Ackerman

 ## Section 1: Steps to Run the Application
 1. Open a terminal